lolokraus/DegiroAPI/README.md

 print(pretty_json(transactions))
 ```
 ## orders
-Printing your order history(the maximum timespan is 90 days)
+Printing your order history(the maximum timespan is 90 days).
-With argument True, this function only return open orders
+With argument True, this function only returns open orders
 ```
 from datetime import datetime, timedelta